 If we are unable to provide you with access to your Personal Information, we will explain why and advise you as to any recourse available to you.

 Updating your Personal Information We are committed to maintaining the accuracy of your Personal Information.
 To help us keep your Personal Information up-to-date we encourage you to notify us of inaccuracies or corrections.
 Timely notification of a change of address, telephone number and/or email address helps us in providing you with the best possible service.
-You can contact us via our Web Site at www.woodbine.com or telephone our call centre at (416) 675-8886.
+In order to verify or update your Personal Information, or to request deletion of your Personal Information from our systems, please contact us via our Web Site at www.woodbine.com or telephone our call centre at (416) 675-8886.

 Please write or e-mail:

 Woodbine Entertainment Group

 P.O.
 Box 156, 555 Rexdale Blvd

 For more information on the Woodbine Entertainment Group’s commitment to privacy, contact the Woodbine Entertainment Group through our website: www.woodbine.com

 For copies of the CSA Model Code for the Protection of Personal Information contact the Canadian Standards Association or visit their website.